Steve Rammel

-Steve Rammel (born April 20, 1968) is a retired American soccer player who played as a forward.
+Steve Rammel (born April 20, 1968) is an American retired soccer player who played as a forward.
 Rammel spent five seasons in the U.S. and German lower divisions before playing two seasons in Major League Soccer.
 After retiring from playing in 1997, he served for many years as both an assistant and head coach for both college and professional teams.
 He was previously the executive director for the West Florida Flames Futbol Club in Brandon, Florida.

 High school and college

 Rammel attended West Deptford High School in New Jersey where he played for the school's boys soccer team.
 He helped lead the team to two New Jersey state championships, being named the 1986 Parade Magazine's National High School Player of the Year.